runciter2078/EmployeeTurnoverPredictor/README.md

   - Uses SHAP to provide local interpretability for individual predictions.
   - Exports prediction results (and optionally writes them to a database).

-- **employee_production_alternative.py** *(Optional)*
-  An alternative version of the production pipeline which includes additional methods such as RandomForest and even a neural network implementation.
-It also demonstrates model explanation via ELI5.
-Use this version if you want to compare different modeling approaches.

 ## Data and Variables Used

 The pipeline uses a variety of employee variables to build the predictive model.
 Key variables include: